rahulrama/cybersource-oauth-samples-node/README.md

 * NPM

 ## Who Should Use This Sample
-Software partners with a cloud-based SAAS application, such as an e-commerce application, invoicing application, any software which requires payments, can use this sample to connect their customers accounts to their CyberSource account.
+Software partners with a cloud-based SAAS application, such as an e-commerce application, invoicing application, any software which requires payments, can use this sample to connect their customers accounts to their Cybersource account.
 Using OAuth you can remove all the manual steps required to guide your users through the generation, retrieval and input of API keys.
-All your users need to do is validate their CyberSource account, approve the connection of your software with their CyberSource account and they're ready to go.
+All your users need to do is validate their Cybersource account, approve the connection of your software with their Cybersource account and they're ready to go.

 ## How To Use This Sample
 This sample is based on a very simple node application and effectively demonstrates 3 key steps which could easily be implemented from any web-based application:

 ### Step 1.
-Redirect the user to validate their CyberSource account, with a "Connect to CyberSource" button.
+Redirect the user to validate their Cybersource account, with a "Connect to Cybersource" button.
-In your application link to the CyberSource OAuth URL, including the required URL parameters.
+In your application link to the Cybersource OAuth URL, including the required URL parameters.

 From our sample this is https://github.com/CyberSource/cybersource-oauth-samples-node/blob/master/views/index.ejs